3. Sequential and other types in Python#

 ## [True, 'two', 3, [4j, 5, 'six'], None]

-Above is an example list featuring objects of the types: bool, str, int, list (yes, it is possible to have a list inside another list), and None (the None object is the only of this kind, it represents a placeholder for nothingness), in this order.
+The preceding is an example list featuring objects of the types: bool, str, int, list (yes, it is possible to have a list inside another list), and None (the None object is the only of this kind, it represents a placeholder for nothingness), in this order.

 Note